 Do you and your bride tell each other lies about sex?
 I don’t mean hiding things like porn or an affair, but rather withholding information.
+Are lies told within your marriage?
 I’m talking about putting a good face on things, “white lies” and the like.
 Because sex is so personal, it’s tempting to think the “cold hard truth” may cause problems by hurting her feelings.
 While this may make something easier in the moment, it leads to bigger problems in the long run.

 For sex to work well, for it to be as great as possible, a couple must know each other.
 They need to know each other’s bodies and minds; what feels good and what does not, what arouses and what does not, what desires they can feed and what needs to be their spouse’s decision to do.

 This kind of understanding takes a lot of time, a lot of experience, and plenty of talk.
 Dishonesty, be it by lying or omission, is like throwing water on a fire.

 Sexual Honesty: Lies Told?

 To get you thinking about sexual honesty, try this list of common “sex lies”:

 - “It’s okay.”
 Doesn’t matter what “it” is, if it’s not okay, don’t say it is.